White Boy Rick: Production

 In February 2015, Studio 8 acquired a spec script by Logan Miller and Noah Miller, titled White Boy Rick.

 In November 2016, Matthew McConaughey joined the cast of the film, with Yann Demange directing the film, Darren Aronofsky, Scott Franklin and John Lesher produced the film under their Protozoa Pictures and LBI Entertainment banners, respectively.
 In January 2017, Bruce Dern and Jennifer Jason Leigh joined the cast of the film.
 In February 2017, Bel Powley and Brian Tyree Henry joined the cast of the film.
 In March 2017, Richie Merritt, Jonathan Majors, YG, Taylour Paige, Piper Laurie and RJ Cyler joined the cast of the film.

-Principal photography began on March 14, 2017.
 Following audience testing, in which the film scored quite high—in the 90s—director Yann Demange was given the go-ahead to shoot extra scenes.

 Release

 The film was originally scheduled to be released on January 12, 2018, but was pushed back two weeks from its original release date of January 12, 2018, to January 26, 2018, and was pushed back again from January 26, 2018, to August 17, 2018, after successful test screenings.
 In April 2018 it was pushed back again from August 17, 2018, to September 14, 2018.
 It had its world premiere at the Telluride Film Festival on August 31, 2018.
 It was also screened at the 2018 Toronto International Film Festival on September 7, 2018.